Liberal welfare reforms: Limitations

 While the Liberal reforms were one of Britain's most ambitious welfare reform programmes, there were several limitations to the reforms they passed.
 Free school meals were not compulsory.
-Pensions were refused to those who had not been in work most of their life and life expectancy at birth at this time was only 55 so relatively few people lived long enough to receive a pension.
+Pensions were refused to those who had not been in work most of their life.
 The labour exchange programme often managed to find people only part-time casual work.
-The poor had to pay National Insurance Contributions out of their wages and the 7s 6d was not enough to live on.
+The poor had to pay National Insurance contributions out of their wages and the 7s 6d was not enough to live on.
 Unemployment and sickness pay also only lasted for a limited time.
 Free medical care was available to only a wage-earner, not the wife or children or grandparents and other relatives.
 The new National Health Insurance scheme also did not provide coverage for all forms of medical care.
 It did not provide cover for special advice while many people could not get acquire dental, ophthalmic or other treatment through NHI.
 Also, other people were not covered for convalescent homes, while the only specialist services for those in NHI were for TB and VD.
-The welfare measures introduced by the Liberal government concerning the sick, the elderly, and the children did, however, lead to a reduction in poverty, with the total number of paupers falling from 916,377 in 1910 to 748,019 by 1914.
+The welfare measures introduced by the Liberal government concerning the sick, the elderly and the children did, however, lead to a reduction in poverty, with the total number of paupers falling from 916,377 in 1910 to 748,019 by 1914.

 Contemporary criticism

 The Liberal reforms received criticism from those who saw this level of government action to mitigate social evils as interfering with market forces and thus being antithetical to the operations of a free market.
 One political cartoon of the time criticised the reforms as allegedly socialist in nature.
 The cost of the reforms was also criticised and there were also critics who suggested that the reforms would not work in practice.

 There were classical liberals who opposed these reforms; this included Harold Cox, elected as a Liberal in 1906, and who was almost alone among Liberal MPs in his opposition.
 He considered them to be "eroding freedom" and "undermining individual responsibility".
+As noted by one historian, in regards to the introduction of old age pensions, "The Old Age Pensions Bill was going uneventfully through the House of Commons piloted by Lloyd George, and openly opposed only by a handful of Diehard individualists led by the Liberal Diehard, Mr. Harold Cox."
+As noted by another historian, Cox was “the only Liberal to vote against the Old Age Pension Bill on the third reading.”

-The Liberal journalist and editor of The Economist (1907–1916), F. W. Hirst, also opposed the reforms and the welfare state in general.
+The Liberal journalist and editor of The Economist (1907–1916) Francis Hirst also opposed the reforms and the welfare state in general.

 Some workers objected to paying 4d per week to the National Insurance contributions.
-The chant "Taffy was a Welshman, Taffy was a thief" was chanted at Lloyd George by workers and referred to the suggestion that Welshman Lloyd George was taking their wages away from them.
+The chant "Taffy was a Welshman, Taffy was a thief" was chanted at Lloyd George by workers and referred to the suggestion that the Welshman Lloyd George was taking their wages away from them.
 However, Lloyd George responded with his famous phrase "Nine pence for four pence" which referenced the fact that employers and the government were topping up the workers' contributions.